• Skip to primary navigation

 (Note: You might notice that I add salt in a lot of these steps.
 That’s because it’s important to season as you go, to make sure the salt is evenly distributed throughout the dish.
 But we’re making a very large casserole here so don’t be alarmed by the amount of salt!)

-Pour into a greased 9×13″ pan and bake for 50-60 minutes, or until set and browned around the edges.
+Step 8: Pour into the greased 9×13″ pan and bake for 50-60 minutes, or until set and browned around the edges.
+Let cool for at least 15 minutes, add your toppings and serve!

 A paleo casserole with ground beef, peppers and spaghetti squash in a white baking dish and on a white plate